-Note 2 - Influent sampling is not required when the facility does not discharge effluent during the reporting period.
+Note 4 - Influent sampling is not required when the facility does not discharge effluent during the reporting period.
 Samples are to be collected prior to any treatment process.
-Percent Removal is calculated by the following formula: [(Average Influent -Average Effluent) / Average Influent] x 100% = Percent Removal.
-Influent and effluent samples are to be taken during the same month.
-The Average Influent and Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
-Influent samples are to be collected as a 24-hour composite sample, composed of 48 aliquots (subsamples) collected at 30 minute intervals by an automatic sampling device
+Percent removal is calculated by the following formula: [(Influent -Effluent) / Influent] x 100% = Percent Removal.
+The Monthly Average Minimum Percent removal is to be reported as the average of all daily calculated removal efficiencies.
+Influent samples are to be collected as a 24-hour composite sample, composed of 48 aliquots (subsamples) collected at 30 minute intervals by an automatic sampling device.